-Whilst gliding it is possible to pilot the wing with the C risers, this gives an improved feel and control over the wing enabling you to fly actively without using the brakes.
+When gliding in accelerated flight it is possible to pilot the wing with the C risers, this gives an improved feel and control over the wing enabling you to fly actively without using the brakes.
 Using brakes whilst accelerated causes drag which is not only inefficient but it also reduces the inherent stability of the profile - using the brakes whilst accelerated can actually lead to a collapse.
-Using the C risers increases the angle of attack more evenly across the chord and does not weaken the profile as much as using the brakes.
+Using the C risers increases the angle of attack more evenly across the chord and does not weaken the profile.
 The direct feel allows you to stop collapses before they happen and maintain higher speeds and higher levels of efficiency through turbulence.